sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Deployed lighttpd on defo.ie.
+Seems to work nicely, so we're out of the chewing gum and glue phase maybe:-)

 - When adding code to the lighttpd server to reload ESNI keys periodically, I realised I needed a way to ensure we don't just keep growing the internal table of ESNI keys.
 Could likely be done better, but